 All amounts in USD million.
 When the bank owns an option, the amount should be shown as positive.
 When the bank has sold an option, the amount should be shown as negative.
-All reports may be sent via e-mail by market-makers to fedcofmd@rbi.org.in.
-Reports may be prepared as of every Friday and sent by the following Monday.
+All reports may be sent via e-mail by market-makers Reports may be prepared as of every Friday and sent by the following Monday.